vectorgrp/sil-kit-adapters-generic-linux-io/README.md

 Those instructions assume you use a Linux OS (or a virtual machine running a Linux image) for building and running the adapter and use ``bash`` as your interactive shell.

-**Note:** Advalues and chardev modes are supported in WSL/WSL2 if you use the Linux filesystem (not the mounted drives like `/mnt/..`).
+**Note 1:** Advalues and chardev modes are supported in WSL/WSL2 if you use the Linux filesystem (not the mounted drives like `/mnt/..`).
 However there is no easy way to run the adapter's GPIO mode in WSL/WSL2 without recompiling the Linux kernel with the required module.

+**Note 2:** Advalues and chardev modes can be used in QNX environments.
+In order to acheive that, you can cross-build the adapter for QNX systems using the provided CMake toolchain files inside the `cmake` folder.

 ## a) Getting Started with self-built Adapter and Demos
 This section specifies steps you should do if you have just cloned the repository.